onap/integration/docs/integration-CICD.rst

 The CI part provides the following features:

 - Repository Verification (format of the INFO.yaml)
 - Patchset verification thank to json/yaml/python/go/rst/md linters.
-These jenkins verification jobs are hosted in the ci-management repository.
+These Jenkins verification jobs are hosted in the ci-management repository.
 They can vote +1/-1 on patchset submission.
 Integration team systematically enables linters on any new repository